Python-Test-Engineer/iwswordpress/README.md

 These are projects that have detailed README files with videos to explain and demonstrate the project.

 - StencilJS->NPM->React: Using StencilJs to create Web Components, these are deployed as NPM packages and then used in a React Project.
+Read more and see demo video https://github.com/iwswordpress/stencil-npm-deploy-react
 - RxJS and JS: Using Reactive programming techniques to use an autocomplete search of locations, resolve to lat, long and then use API to get weather data.
 - Ionic/React/Capacitor: Using the Ionic Web Component framework which can use a React framework, apps are created and with Capacitor, a single JS codebase can be use for PWAs/Web Apps/iOS/Android.